Landline: Successors

+2000s

 In many countries, landline service has not been readily available to most people.
 In some countries in Africa, the rise in cell phones has outpaced growth in landline service.
 Between 1998 and 2008, Africa added only 2.4 million landlines.
 In contrast, between 2000 and 2008, cell phone use rose from fewer than 2 in 100 people to 33 out of 100.
 There has also been a substantial decline of landline phones in the Indian subcontinent, in urban and even more in rural areas.

-In the early 21st century, the landline telephone has declined due to the advancement of mobile network technology and the obsolescence of the old copper wire networking.
-It is more difficult to install landline copper wires to every user than it is to install mobile wireless towers that many people can connect to.
-Eventually these metallic networks will be deemed completely out of date and replaced by more efficient broadband and fiber optic landline connections extending to rural areas and places where telecommunication was much more sparse.
-Some see this happening as soon as the year 2025.
+In the early 21st century, installations of landline telephones has declined due to the advancement of mobile network technology and the obsolescence of copper wire networking.
+It is more difficult to install landline copper wires to every user than it is to install transmission towers for mobile service that many people can connect to.
+Some predict that these metallic networks will be deemed completely out of date and replaced by more efficient broadband and fiber optic landline connections extending to rural areas and places where telecommunication was much more sparse.
+In 2009, The Economist wrote "At current rates the last landline in America will be disconnected sometime in 2025."

 In 2004, only about 45% of people in the United States between the ages of 12 and 17 owned cell phones.
 At that time, most had to rely on landline telephones.
 Just 4 years later, that percentage climbed to about 71%.
 That same year, 2008, about 77% of adults owned a mobile phone.

+2010s

 In the year 2013, 91% of adults in the United States owned a mobile phone.
 Almost 60% of those with a mobile had a smartphone.
-A National Health Interview Survey of 19,956 households by the Centers for Disease Control and Prevention released May 4, 2017 showed 45.9 percent of U.S. households still had landlines, while 50.8 percent had only cell phones.
-Over 39 percent had both.
+A National Health Interview Survey of 19,956 households by the Centers for Disease Control and Prevention released May 4, 2017 showed 45.9% of U.S. households still had landlines, while 50.8% had only cell phones.
+Over 39% had both.